hu4i/hu4i.github.io/content/notes/_index.md

 ---
 title: Notes
-summary: Just some notes, no creative work here.
+description: Just some notes for review, no creative work here.
+Correctness is not guaranteed.
 paginate: 10
 ---